klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 that recent versions of Open MPI require but that HPE only started supporting recently on Cray EX systems and that we haven't been able to fully test.
-Open MPI has a slight preference for the UCX communication library over the OFI libraries, and currently full GPU support requires UCX.
+Open MPI has a slight preference for the UCX communication library over the OFI libraries, and until version 5 full GPU support requires UCX.
 Moreover, binaries using Open MPI often use the so-called rpath linking process so that it becomes a lot harder to inject an Open MPI library that is installed elsewhere.
-The good news though is that the Open MPI developers of course also want Open MPI to work on biggest systems in the USA, and all three currently operating or planned exascale systems use the SlingShot 11 interconnect, so work is going on for better support for OFI and for full GPU support on systems that rely on OFI and do not support UCX.
+The good news though is that the Open MPI developers of course also want Open MPI to work on biggest systems in the USA, and all three currently operating or planned exascale systems use the SlingShot 11 interconnect, so work is going on for better support for OFI in general and Cray SlingShot in particular and for full GPU support.

 ## Enhancements to the environment